 Earthworks exhibited at Sónar Lisboa 2022, returning to the festival 6 years after it premiered at the Barcelona edition in 2016.

-Semiconductor interviewed by Joe Muggs for Art of Sound Magazine.
+Semiconductor interviewed by Joe Muggs for Sound of Life magazine.

 Semiconductor feature in Wired Middle East on Spectral Constellations, February 2022 issue